Last Updated on: September 6th, 2025

 Can a Smoker Get Life Insurance?

-Yes, a smoker can get life insurance.
-Many insurance companies offer policies to smokers and other tobacco users, the monthly cost is usually high because smoking is linked to more health risks.
-Still, you can find a policy that fits your needs and gives your loved ones financial protection.
+Yes, smokers can get life insurance.
+Many insurance companies offer plans for people who smoke or use tobacco.
+The cost is usually higher because smoking can cause more health problems.
+Still, you can find a plan that protects your family financially.

 Life Insurance for Smokers and Tobacco Users